top of page

 How long should I stay in Kyoto?

 The most common complaint among travellers who visit Kyoto is "I wish I had planned for more days here".
-Generally speaking, most people agree you need a minimum of 3 full days to experience the ancient capital.
+Generally speaking, most people agree you need a minimum of 3 full days to experience the ancient capital of Japan.
 Personally, I would say you need at least 4, and preferably 5, but it really depends on your interests and personal preferences.
 Just keep in mind you can easily do day trips to both Osaka and Nara from Kyoto, so if you spend 5 days in Kyoto then you could break it up with day trips without having to carry your luggage to a different city.
 But then again, some people prefer variety and want to experience Osaka, so it really depends on what you like and who you're travelling with.

 Is it expensive to stay in Kyoto?